brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca/_main.md

 A direct bridging analysis was not conducted because the previous assessment was structured as a single coastwide model.
 The previous assessment also used DB-SRA, which uses different assumptions and data than the model used for this assessment, making a direct bridging analysis intractable.

+## Selection of Method

+Quillback rockfish was assessed using a catch and length-based (SS-CL) data moderate method, as allowed within the Terms of Reference.
+Fishery-independent indices had inadequate sample sizes, as described in Section \ref{fishery-independent-data} above, so index-based methods were not selected.

 ## Model Structure and Assumptions

 California quillback rockfish was assessed using a one-sex model with life history parameters combined across sexes.
 The model assumed two fleets: 1) commercial and 2) recreational fleets with removals beginning in 1916.
 Selectivity for the commercial and recreational fleets was specified to be asymptotic using a six-parameter double normal parameterization.
 The ascending width and beginning size of maximum selectivity parameters were estimated for each fleet.
 Annual recruitment deviations were estimated within the base model.